NOTE: A more recent OpenTelemetry Update has been published here.

 We plan to support an agent-based approach in the future, and work is underway to add OTLP support to Azure Monitor Agent.
 Our objective is to provide a path for any OpenTelemetry supported langauge to send to Azure Monitor via OTLP.
 This will enable customers to observe applications written in languages beyond our supported languages.

 *Some customers have begun to use the OpenTelemetry-Collector as an agent alternative even though Microsoft doesn’t officially support “Via an Agent” approach for application monitoring yet.
 In the meantime, the open-source community has contributed an OpenTelemetry-Collector Azure Monitor Exporter that some customers are using to send data to Azure Monitor Application Insights.

 If you are an existing Azure Monitor Application Insights customer, we don’t recommend that you migrate to OpenTelemetry yet (except for Java applications where we recommend our OpenTelemetry-based Java 3.X GA offering for everyone which GA’d in November 2020).

-Ability to create custom metrics and events
+Ability to create custom events (outside the context of a span)

 Enhanced data transport security using AAD Authentication

 Additional diagnostic tools (.NET only): Profiler and Snapshot Debugger

 Scenarios that may sway you toward OpenTelemetry sooner-than-later include sending telemetry to Azure Monitor + another vendor simultaneously, collecting and converging existing instrumentation protocols, or leveraging features available in the OpenTelemetry-Collector.
 For example, some developers may want to use a local tool such as Jaeger or Zipkin to test on a dev box and configure their instrumentation to use Azure Monitor when running in a production environment.